Marian Title of the Month

 Day 9 ~ Following Mass, we say farewell to Our Lady and head to the airport for our flight home.

-The rising smoke from a candle symbolizes our desires, our thoughts and prayers burning upwards toward the heavens as we pour out the fire in our hearts to God.
+To light a candle online, click on the picture above.
 For each donation, we will light a candle and pray for your intentions at our beautiful St.Francis Chapel, Prudential Center, Boston.

 Join us on a pilgrimage to celebrate the 100th anniversary of Our Lady's apparition at FatimaFor more information, please visit Canterbury Pilgrimages and find our pilgrimage with Fr.
 Jeremy, OMV and Fr.
 Lino, OMV under "Pilgrimages to Fatima and Lourdes".

 Seminar on Ignatian Spirituality with Fr.
 Timothy Gallagher, OMVJanuary 21 - 22